nikhilbadyal/docker-py-revanced/README.md

 ## Note

-By default, script build the version as recommended by revanced team.
+By default, script build the version as recommended by Revanced team.

 1. If you want to a specific version .
 Add the version in `environment` like
    ```dotenv